cnxt-xdesk/cnxt/README.md

 ```
 ## Notes for Pardo

-[x] server, routes and app client are built in one package
+- [x] server, databases (plural), routes and app client are built in one package
-[x] data writes to database
+- [x] data writes to database

-[ ] routes are complete
+### TODO: Complete MVP by December 10th

+- ledger routes
+- document/ services attachment to dynamic namespaces
+  - yaml markup to html parser (fun)
+- namespace searching and categories
+- styling